K. N. Toosi University of Technology: Rankings

-In the latest university rankings announced by the Times Higher Education Supplement in September 2016, K. N. Toosi University of Technology was ranked among the top 5 universities in Iran and in the range of 601 to 800 top universities in the world.
+In the university rankings announced by the Times Higher Education Supplement in September 2016, K. N. Toosi University of Technology was ranked among the top 5 universities in Iran and in the range of 601 to 800 top universities in the world.

-Also ranked 400-450th in QS World University Rankings in the Electrical and Mechanical Engineering field.
+Also ranked 501-575th in QS World University Rankings in 2025 in the Electrical and Mechanical Engineering field.

-In 2020 Round University Ranking-Clarivate announced that K. N. Toosi University of Technology has achieved the 470th place in the world overall ranking.
+In 2020 Round University Ranking-Clarivate announced that it had achieved 470th place in the world overall ranking.

 Faculties

 The faculties of this university were founded as follows :